 Iconically designed, and a hotel honourably on our bucket list.
 In addition, we has previously stayed here and loved every minute of it.
 If you’re a fan of the Formula 1 you will have most likely seen this hotel during the Abu Dhabi Grand Prix.
 Especially after dark it transforms into what looks more like a space ship than anything else.
 Literally every part of this very special hotel has been thoughtfully designed so you’ll be amazed wherever you look.
 There are two rooftop pools, one of them with a bar, with great mood lighting all around.
 And best of all – go during the very hot summer months and you’ll be able to snag a room here from as low as 80USD or even one of their amazing suites with wraparound balconies and panoramic track and marina views for under 200 USD.
 But do your wallet a favour and don’t go for the Formula 1 weekend – prices will be starting at a few thousand dollars per night even for the basic rooms!

-Do you have any further questions, additional hotels you think we missed, or you just enjoyed and found this guide useful?
+Do you have any further questions, additional hotels you think I missed, or you just enjoyed and found this guide useful?
 If so, do not hesitate to comment below on your thoughts!
-We love hearing from you guys! 🙂 Happy Travels!
+I love hearing from you guys!

 Do you have Pinterest?
 Save it for later!